learningequality/kolibri/docs/dev/frontend.rst

       learn                     # learn plugin
         assets/
           src/
+            vue/
-            app-root.vue        # root view
+              index.vue         # root view
+              some-page.vue     # top-level client-side page
+              another-page/     # top-level client-side page
+                index.vue
+                child.vue       # child component used only by parent shared.vue        # shared across this plugin
-            app.js              # instantiate learn app on client-side test/
+            app.js              # instantiate learn app on client-side router.js
+            store.js
+          test/
             app.js
       management/
         assets/
           src/
             learner-roster.vue  # nested-view
-            app-root.vue        # root view
+            vue/index.vue        # root view
             app.js              # instantiate mgmt app on client-side test/
             app.js

-In the example above, the *app-root.vue* file in *management* can use other assets in the same directory (such as *learner-roster.vue*) and it can use assets in core (such as variables in *core-theme.styl*).
-However it cannot use files in other plugin directories (such as *learn*).
+In the example above, the *vue/another-page/index.vue* file in *learn* can use other assets in the same directory (such as *child.vue*), components in *vue* (such as *shared.vue*), and assets in core (such as variables in *core-theme.styl*).
+However it cannot use files in other plugin directories (such as *management*).

 .. note::